-- While law enforcement and judicial officials around the world have taken part in counter-trafficking capacity-building and training programs for nearly two decades, the impact of these trainings and capacity-building efforts is not yet established.
+- While law enforcement officials around the world have taken part in counter-trafficking capacity-building and training programs for nearly two decades, the impact of these training and capacity-building efforts is not yet established.
 There is some evidence that conducting follow-up activities to provide additional support and/or training helps ensure that long-term behavioral change is occurring (Winrock International 2020a), but more research is needed. - An RCT in Nepal showed that it is easier for police trainings to increase knowledge on penalties of trafficking than procedural knowledge (e.g., how to handle suspects and how to recognize human trafficking), and that the trainings led to a greater appreciation of male victimhood and the risk of trafficking occurring locally.
-However, they also found that as misperceptions about the trafficking process were addressed (e.g., clarifying that the trafficking process often started with deception, not kidnapping), there was some evidence of increased beliefs that victims were to blame because they were naïve (Boittin et al. 2019). - Various models are being tested to speed up and prioritize human trafficking-related trials (e.g., special tribunals, trafficking-focused task forces, and multi-disciplinary teams) but there is a lack of rigorous research examining their effectiveness.
+However, they also found that as misperceptions about the trafficking process were addressed (e.g., clarifying that the trafficking process often started with deception, not kidnapping), there was some evidence of increased beliefs that victims were to blame because they were naïve (Boittin et al. 2019).
+Further research is needed to determine what types of training or interventions change police behaviors (not just knowledge) and influence case outcomes without increasing stigma against survivors of trafficking. - Few programs have addressed demand reduction strategies for sex trafficking; those that have (e.g., so-called "John Schools", which targeted convicted clients of sex workers) were widely replicated but were later shown to have resulted in attitude change but not behavior change (Lovell and Jordan 2012).
+Crime deterrence strategies using CBT (Blattman, Jamison and Sheridan 2017; Heller et al. 2017) and preemptive engagement by police officers with offenders (Ariel, Englefield and Denley 2019) have been proven to be successful in trafficking-adjacent fields.
+However, several studies (Lussier and Cale 2013; Aronowitz 2009) have described that it is extremely difficult to deter preferential offenders when their crimes are linked to deviant behaviors (e.g., OSEC), but traffickers people or businesses that are motivated by money to offend can be curtailed or stopped by increasing the likelihood of arrest or increasing the costs that traffickers have to incur to remain in business (e.g., security, inability to operate openly).
+Understanding how potential traffickers assess the risks and benefits of engaging in trafficking could help counter-trafficking actors identify the levers to minimize or prevent entry into the field and facilitate legitimate forms of work for prospective traffickers. - Several reviews and guidelines have been published that describe the use of online platforms, apps, and other tools that contribute to the recruitment of child victims for online sexual exploitation and propose measures to enforce laws against OSEC perpetrators and identify victims in urgent need of interventions (IJM 2021; ICMEC 2017; ICMEC and UNICEF 2016), but the effectiveness of these efforts has not yet been tested or evaluated.